West Bagborough

-West Bagborough is a village and civil parish in Somerset, England, about 5 mi north of Taunton in the Somerset West and Taunton district.
-In 2011 the village had a population of 358.
+West Bagborough is a village and civil parish in Somerset, England, about 5 mi north of Taunton.
+In 2011, the village had a population of 358.

 The parish of West Bagborough lies on the south-west slopes of the Quantock Hills within the Quantock Hills A.O.N.B and encompasses the neighbouring hamlets of Shopnoller and Seven Ash.
 The village has a wide variety of properties, with a wide range of building techniques and ages.
 Due to its availability, local red sandstone features heavily in buildings, both ancient and modern.
 The village has a 16th-century inn (the Rising Sun), a village hall, and a number of establishments offering accommodation.

 History

 The origin of the village name is open to some debate and is thought to either come from the name "Begas Barrow" (meaning badger's hill) or from an amalgamation of the family name "Baga" and the Old English word for hill, "beorg".
 In either case, by 1086, when the Domesday Book was compiled, the name had become Bageberge.

 The Domesday book records that Ralph Paynel and a Breton knight, William of Mohun, held the land directly from the crown having replaced Merleswein and Leofric who had held it prior to the conquest.
 Each man's holdings were valued at 2 pounds and 10 shillings (£2/10/-) and 5 pounds (£5/-) annually.